Bridgedale Elementary School serves 524 students in grades Prekindergarten-5.

 Students by Grade

-Bridgedale Elementary School is ranked within the top 50% of all 1,267 schools in Louisiana (based off of combined math and reading proficiency testing data) for the 2018-19 school year.
+Bridgedale Elementary School is ranked within the bottom 50% of all 1,237 schools in Louisiana (based off of combined math and reading proficiency testing data) for the 2020-21 school year.

-The diversity score of Bridgedale Elementary School is 0.64, which is more than the diversity score at state average of 0.61.
+The diversity score of Bridgedale Elementary School is 0.58, which is less than the diversity score at state average of 0.63.
 The school's diversity has stayed relatively flat over five school years.

 State Level (LA)